nadeemyaseen-rs/fpga_workshop/README.md

 ## Acknowledgement:

-Thankful to Mr. Kunal for arranging the workshop and Mam Nanditha Rao.
+Thankfull to Mr. Kunal for arranging the workshop and Mam Nanditha Rao.

 # Note: